mylonasg88/mui-wrapper-ui/README.md

 This way :arrow_up: you will not have errors regarding Hooks and duplicate react imports.

+Adding UI library to tier project (without npm package available): In your tier project `npm add react-rollup-boilerplate`.
+This will add dependency in package.json as a path to local package.

 ## Developing

 To start the developing run :